-Professor of International Relations and Geography & the Environment.
+Professor of International Relations and Earth & Environment.
 (BS, University of Engineering and Technology, Lahore; MS in Civil and Environmental Engineering, MS in Technology and Policy, and PhD in International Environmental Policy, Massachusetts Institute of Technology)

 Specialization: International Negotiation; Sustainable Development; Human Development and Human Security; International Environmental Politics; Politics of the Muslim World; Politics of South Asia.

 Adil Najam served as a Lead Author for the Intergovernmental Panel on Climate Change (IPCC), work for which the IPCC was awarded the 2007 Nobel Peace Prize along with Al Gore.
 In 2009, Najam was appointed to serve on the UN Committee for Development Policy, a 24 member panel that advises the UN Economic and Social Council.

 In addition to Boston Univeristy, Najam has taught at the Massachusetts Institute of Technology (MIT), University of Massachusetts, and at the Flecther School of Law and Diplomacy, Tufts Univeristy.
 He has written over 100 scholarly papers and book chapters and serves on the editorial boards of many scholarly journals.
 He is a past winner of MIT’s Goodwin Medal for Effective Teaching, the Fletcher School Paddock Teaching Award, the Stein Rokan Award of the International Political Science Association, the ARNOVA Emerging Scholar Award, and the Pakistan Television Medal for Outstanding Achievement.
 Najam is frequently interviewed by and writes for the popular media and is the founding editor of the blog Pakistaniat.com.